TehMuffinMoo/ibPS/docs/BloxOne/Profiles/Remove-B1ConnectionProfile.md

 ```

 ## DESCRIPTION
-Connection profiles provide a convenient way of saving API Keys for multiple BloxOne Accounts, with the ability to quickly switch between them.
+Connection profiles provide a convenient way of saving API Keys for multiple Infoblox Portal Accounts, with the ability to quickly switch between them.
 A list of connection profiles can be retrieved using [`Get-B1ConnectionProfile`](../Get-B1ConnectionProfile/).

 ## EXAMPLES